-How to Make Dried Natto Snack using Microwave Oven
+How to Make Dried Natto Snacks using Microwave Oven

-In recent years, the Japanese dried Natto snack can be bought even on online shopping sites outside Japan, so you might have already tried it.
+Nowadays, the dried Natto snack is available on online marketplaces like Amazon, and you might have already tried it.

 Dried Natto Snack Recipe using Microwave Oven